Critical, Summary, and Driving Paths

 • Enterprise

-Enable the summary path on a collection of tasks to outline the subtasks that affect the completion date of their summary (parent) task.
-Summary path is a variant of critical path which shows you a more refined critical path of subtasks that you select, as opposed to showing you the critical path of an entire sheet.
+Summary path is a variant of critical path.
+It shows you a more refined critical path of subtasks that you select, as opposed to showing you the critical path of an entire sheet.
 Summary path will look at all child tasks in the summary path’s hierarchy.

 Summary path example